-The glycaemic index (GI) is a ranking given to food to describe how quickly the carbohydrate in the food is broken down and absorbed into the bloodstream.
-The scale ranges from 0 to 100 with the lower numbers representing a low GI food and the higher number representing a high GI food.
+The glycemic index (GI) is a ranking given to food to describe how quickly the carbohydrate in the food is broken down and absorbed into the bloodstream.
+The scale ranges from zero to 100 with the lower numbers representing a low GI food and the higher number representing a high GI food.

-The glycaemic index is split into 3 ratings:
+The glycemic index is split into three ratings:

 When the starches and sugars in carbohydrates are digested, they are broken down into millions of glucose molecules which are released into the bloodstream.
 When blood glucose levels rise, your body releases a hormone called insulin, which allows glucose to enter cells.
 This provides fuel for our brains, muscles and other vital organs.
 If you are overweight or obese, this insulin may not be as effective as it should be.

-Foods with a high GI are quickly broken down and absorbed by the body and result in a rapid rise in blood sugar levels, while low GI foods are broken down and absorbed more slowly into the blood stream.
-They result in a steady rise in blood sugar and insulin levels.
+Foods with a high GI are quickly broken down and absorbed by the body and result in a rapid rise in blood sugar levels – think a steep rise in energy followed by a sudden crash.
+On the other hand, low GI foods are broken down and absorbed more slowly into the blood stream.
+They result in a steady rise in blood sugar and insulin levels, which gives your body even, sustained energy.

 The lower and slower rise in blood glucose, and therefore insulin levels, provided by low GI foods is better for your body.

-Insulin also plays a key role in fat storage: when insulin levels rise, our cells are forced to burn glucose rather than fat.
+Insulin also plays a key role in fat storage: when insulin levels rise, your cells are forced to burn glucose rather than fat.

 “Insulin is a leading player in fat storage deciding whether you burn fat or carbohydrate to meet your energy needs.
-It does this by switching muscle cells from fat-burning to carb-burning,” says Jennie.
+It does this by switching muscle cells from fat-burning to carb-burning,” says Professor Jennie Brand-Miller of the Glycemic Index Foundation.

 For example, if your insulin levels are low, as they are when you wake up in the morning, then the fuel you burn is mainly fat.
 If your insulin levels are high, as they are after you consume a high carb meal, then the fuel you burn is mainly carbohydrate.

-“If you eat healthy low GI carbohydrates, the pancreas doesn’t have to work as hard, it releases less insulin to manage your blood glucose levels and helps burn more fat.”
+“If you eat healthy low GI carbohydrates, the pancreas doesn’t have to work as hard, it releases less insulin to manage your blood glucose levels and helps burn more fat,” says Brand-Miller.

-Last but not least, Jennie says another benefit of low GI diets like the TWD is they provide a sustainable lifestyle change, rather than a fad that’s impossible to easily integrate into your life or maintain.
-“Regardless of the types of foods and textures you like to eat, there is generally a way of adapting recipes to use low GI ingredients and improve the value of our food without giving up the enjoyment.”
+She also goes on to say another benefit of low GI diets like the CSIRO Total Wellbeing Diet is they provide a sustainable lifestyle change, rather than a fad that’s impossible to easily integrate into your life or maintain.
+“Regardless of the types of foods and textures you like to eat, there is generally a way of adapting recipes to use low GI ingredients and improve the value of your food without giving up the enjoyment.”